 Whether it’s every day or every week, the Automated Care Messaging Staff Add-on allows administrators to reach who they need to, as often as they need to, with a standardized message ensuring you get your staff fully vaccinated by the deadline.

 Don’t have a vaccination program?
 Tips to help you get started

 With shift work, staff shortages, potential testing and quarantine measures, and various vaccine statuses’ to navigate, putting a cohesive vaccination plan into place can be daunting.
-Here are a few ways to make the process easy.
+With a final push to get staff vaccinated, and as the need for booster shots may arise in the coming months, here are a few ways to make the process easy.

 - Consider offering on-site vaccines.
 If your facility hasn’t held one before and you don’t know whether you have the correct permissions, refer to the CDC’s guide to preliminary steps.